railsuser2014/openobject-doc-book-en/source/book/8/8_20_Config/index.rst

 	(such as creating specialized code modules) and creates a non-standard system.

-	*Configuration* is less radical – it's the general process of setting all the parameters of the software to fit the needs of your system (often called *parameterization*).
+	*Configuration* is less radical – it's the general process of setting all the parameters of the software to fit the needs of your system (often called *parameterization* or *setup*).
 	Configuration is also, by convention, the name of the submenu below each of Open ERP's top-level menus that is accessible only to the administrative user for that section.